-Do not use this medicine if you or your child are also taking adefovir, Atripla®, Complera®, Hepsera®, Stribild®, or Truvada®.
+Do not use this medicine if you or your child are also taking adefovir, Atripla®, Biktarvy®, Complera®, Descovy®, Genvoya®, Hepsera®, Odefsey®, Stribild®, Truvada®, or Vemlidy®.
 Tell your doctor right away if you or your child are using any of these medicines.
 Do not start using tenofovir until your doctor tells you to.

-Two rare but serious reactions to this medicine are lactic acidosis (build-up of acid in the blood) and liver toxicity, including an enlarged liver.
-These are more common if you are female, very overweight (obese), or have been taking anti-HIV medicines for a long time.
-Call your doctor right away if you or your child have stomach discomfort or cramping, nausea, vomiting, or diarrhea, a decreased appetite, a general feeling of discomfort, muscle cramping or pain, unusual tiredness or weakness, trouble breathing, or yellow skin or eyes.
+Two rare but serious reactions to this medicine are lactic acidosis (build-up of acid in the blood) and liver toxicity.
+These are more common if you are female, very overweight (obese), or have been taking antiviral medicines for a long time.
+Call your doctor right away if you or your child have stomach discomfort or cramping, nausea, vomiting, diarrhea, a decreased appetite, general feeling of discomfort, muscle cramping or pain, unusual tiredness or weakness, trouble breathing, or yellow skin or eyes.

 This medicine may increase your risk of having broken bones (fractures).
-Ask your doctor about this if you or your child have any concerns.
+Ask your doctor if you or your child have any concerns about this.

-This medicine may increase the risk of injury to the kidneys.
-To reduce this risk, be sure to follow up with all blood tests your doctor may order, and avoid other medications that may injure the kidneys such as certain other antiviral medicines or NSAID pain medicines.
+This medicine may increase the risk for kidney problems, including kidney failure.
+To reduce this risk, be sure to follow up with all blood tests your doctor may order, and avoid other medications that may injure the kidneys, such as certain other antiviral medicines or NSAID pain medicines.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Viread side effects